maliahavlicek/what2do2day/README.md

 ## Technologies Used
 ### Programming languages
-- [CSS3](https://www.w3schools.com/w3css/default.asp) - used to define DOM appearance.
+- [CSS3](https://www.w3schools.com/w3css/default.asp) - used to style DOM appearance.
 - [HTML5](https://www.w3schools.com/html/default.asp) -  used to define DOM elements.
-- [JQuery](https://jquery.com) - used to initialize elements of Bulma framework: check boxes, date pickers, menu toggles.
+- [JQuery](https://jquery.com) - used to initialize handlers for user interactive elemtns such as Bulma framework pieces like: check boxes, date pickers, menu toggles.
 - [JavaScript](https://www.javascript.com/)  -  used to format dates and pull data from element attributes.
 - [Python](https://www.python.org/) the project back-end functions are written using Python.
-Flask and Python is used to build route functions
+Flask and Python is used to build route functions.
 - [Markdown](https://www.markdownguide.org/) Documentation within the readme was generated using markdown
 ### Framework & Extensions
 - [Bulma](https://bulma.io/) - a mobile first, free, open source CSS framework based on Flex-box.
 Using this framework provides many nice top design elements such as navigation menu bar for desktop, side nav bar for mobile, modals/layers, containers and forms.
-- [Bulma Extensions](https://wikiki.github.io/) extends Bluma by adding more complex design features such as: accordions, pagination, datetime pickers, checkradios, and switches.
+- [Bulma Extensions](https://wikiki.github.io/) extends Bluma by adding more complex design features such as: accordions, pagination, datetime pickers, check-radios, and switches.
 - [mongodb](https://www.mongodb.com/cloud/atlas)- a fully-managed cloud database used to store manage and query data sets
 - [Flask](https://flask-doc.readthedocs.io/en/latest/) - python based templating language.
 I used Flask for:
   - routing - passing database queries to templates for page specific presentations